 Baby French Toast Sticks are a healthy, tasty way to introduce eggs to your baby.
-This protein french toast can be topped with fruit, peanut butter, hummus, yogurt or milk and is a great option for baby led weaning.
+This protein french toast also works as toddler french toast and can be topped with fruit, peanut butter, hummus, yogurt or milk.

 When To Introduce Eggs to Babies

 There is a great deal of confusion about when to introduce eggs, and other allergen foods, to babies, for fear of causing adverse food reactions.

 However, the latest research actually encourages the early introduction of allergen foods (even the recent 2020-2025 dietary guidelines recommend this).

 Believe me, I get that introducing allergen foods to babies can be a scary process.

 Especially if you have a family history of allergies.

 Older recommendations from the American Academy of Pediatrics (AAP) suggested that eggs should not be introduced until after age two in high-risk families.

 This was based on evidence from two studies that were based on consensus rather than direct evidence.

 After reviewing more evidence, the American Academy of Pediatrics now recommends introducing eggs and allergen foods earlier, between 4 and 6 months, to lower the risk of food allergies.